sohilpandya/CV/README.md

 Confidential at this stage
 **[Hapi, Redis, Handlebars, OAuth, Stripe]**
 #### Contributions to Open Source projects on GitHub
-In my spare time, I have helped out in the open source community by making a few pull requests and a few commits to various repos.
+In my spare time, I have helped out in the open source community by making pull requests and a few commits to various repos.

 ### Future